Skip to main content

 • Do you need content migrated from an old Cablecast system?

-• Windows usernames and passwords
+• Windows usernames and passwords (if different from the factory-set credentials)

-• Each servers IP address
+• Each server's IP address

 • Intended I/O configuration

-• VIOCG 1 Out
+• VIOCG: 1 Out

-• VIOLite and VIO2 server(s): 1In/1Out
+• VIOLite and VIO2 server(s): 1 In / 1 Out

-• VIO4 server: 1In/3Out
+• VIO4 server: 1 In / 3 Out

-• VIO4 server: 2In/2Out
+• VIO4 server: 2 In / 2 Out

-• VIO4+ is locked at 4 in 4 out
+• VIO4+: locked at 4 in, 4 out

 Note on VIOLite

 The VIOLite will behave based on the licensing it is commissioned with.
-This allows one unit to be either a VIOLite player and Encoder, a VIOLite Omni, or a VIOLite CG unit. -A VIOLite Player and Encoder, and VIOLite Omni will have ports 1 and 2 active for Playback and Encoding - A VIOLite CG will only have a port turned on for playback per CG License purchased.
+This allows one unit to be either a VIOLite Player and Encoder, a VIOLite Omni, or a VIOLite CG unit.
+A VIOLite Player and Encoder and VIOLite Omni will have ports 1 and 2 active for playback and encoding.
+A VIOLite CG will only have a port turned on for playback per CG license purchased.

-NON STANDARD Video Server intended I/O configuration
+Non-Standard Video Server I/O Configuration

-By choosing a NON STANDARD Video I/O Configuration, you are acknowledging there will be no encoding capability with the Video I/O card.
+By choosing a non-standard Video I/O configuration, you are acknowledging there will be no encoding capability with the Video I/O card.

 Examples include the following:

-• VIOLite and VIO2 server(s): 0In/2Out
+• VIOLite and VIO2 server(s): 0 In / 2 Out

-• VIO4 server: 0In/4Out
+• VIO4 server: 0 In / 4 Out

-• If using IP address - please be prepared to provide the IP address of the video switcher.
+• Will the video switcher be controlled by serial or IP?
+If using IP, be prepared to provide the IP address of the video switcher.

 Remote Access & Support